 This course will take place at the MRC Unit in The Gambia at LSHTM.

-The fee includes all teaching and practical materials (in electronic and paper format), temporary Stata license , use of computer equipment, vouchers for daily lunch and refreshments, welcome and farewell buffet and drinks and social outings to discover The Gambia (aka “The Smiling Coast”).
+The fee includes all teaching and practical materials (in electronic and paper format if needed), temporary Stata license, use of computer equipment, vouchers for daily lunch and refreshments, welcome and farewell social outings to explore a bit of The Gambia (aka “The Smiling Coast”).
 Childcare is available upon request.
 Fee excludes accommodation, breakfast and dinner, flights, visa, and local transport.

 Studying at the MRC Unit in Fajara